 EAG scientists are experts in surface analysis, including the various factors that affect surface chemistry and other surface-specific properties.
 When surface information is needed, we determine the most relevant analytical approach to obtain the best results.
 Our laboratories employ different surface analysis techniques to investigate and understand the issues associated with surface coverage, molecular orientation, functionalization, contamination, and surface segregation.

 The chemistry of the upper monolayer of a surface can have a dramatic effect on surface wetting, biocompatibility, reactivity, and adhesion.
 For example, plasma processing and other gas-phase treatments are routinely used to alter the near-surface chemistry of polymer films prior to printing or adhesion steps.
 Similarly, organic silanes and thiol-terminated self-assembled monolayers can be applied from solution to modify the surface chemistry of glasses and metals.

-EAG’s materials surface analysis solutions may be applied to issues with adhesion and bonding, questions regarding surface cleanliness or investigations regarding morphology and topography of materials’ surfaces.
+EAG’s materials surface analysis laboratory solves issues with adhesion and bonding, questions regarding surface cleanliness and investigations regarding morphology and topography of materials’ surfaces.

 Adhesion involves joining two or more surfaces together.
 Surface analysis investigations may focus on problems with both adhesion and bonding.
 Failures can occur when contaminants are introduced into the process, or if the adhesive components are formulated incorrectly.
 Many different failure modes and causes of failures can exist for different materials systems.

 - For polymer packaging, surface pretreatments and organic coatings, failures may occur due to contaminants in or on the joining surfaces.
 If an adhesive is used, failures may also occur.

 - In the case of metallic lead failure in microelectronics, the cause may be due to impurities, an oxide layer or buried species that diffuse to the adhering surfaces during or after bonding.